Valentine's Day Gift Ideas

 This has grown into a billion dollar industry with cards often accompanying gifts, flowers, chocolates and romantic experiences.
 Valentine’s gifts are, however, usually characterised by a couple of factors.
 They aren’t large or necessarily expensive, but they do signify love and luxury.
 They are often red in colour or are wrapped and decorated in red, to signify the heart.
 And finally, Valentine’s gifts are rarely useful, everyday items.
 They are items associated with love, relaxation, romance and togetherness – which is probably why the holiday continues to grow in popularity across the world.

 My personal view is that Valentine's Day gifts should not be expensive and all I hope for is a beautiful bunch of flowers (heaven help him if he forgets) and a glass of wine.
 And my advice those of you in a relationship (or maybe teetering on the edge of one) make sure you remember the 14th of February!
-If you are thinking of a Fragrant Luxury - use the code Valentines at checkout to receive 10% of all purchases.
+If you are thinking of a beautiful candle you can explore here.
+A hint though - my best sellers for men are Golden Amber and White Tea.